MithrilJS/mithril.js/CONTRIBUTING.md

 ### Excessive whitespace

 Keep whitespace within reason.
-Limit vertical whitespace to no more than 2 consecutive blank lines, and don't start or end blocks with plain whitespace.
+Limit vertical whitespace to no more than 1 consecutive blank line, and don't start or end blocks with plain whitespace.
 Don't use more than one character of horizontal whitespace beyond indentation.

 ```js
 // Bad